anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/model-creation-copy.md

 ## Step 2: Map Features (Schema Mapping)

-In this step, you will associate the columns from your dataset with Lifesight's required data types.
+In this step, you will associate the columns from your dataset with Lifesight's required data fields.
 This is critical for ensuring the model interprets your data correctly.

 <Image align="center" src="https://files.readme.io/f72266d482a5328f29280cbcec3c629a6016ef9c4b09be5bc212874b5c881e4f-Model_creation_-_Feature_selection_page.png" />